 The MTDS is a 3-5-year strategy which is revised at least once a year and is submitted for final approval to the Council of Ministers by the Minister of Finance, after informing the Budget and Finance Committee of the Parliament.
 According to the Law, the AFP is designed by the PDMO, and approved by the Minister of Finance.
 The execution of the necessary borrowing and other debt management transactions form the implementation of the financing plans in order to ultimately meet the guidelines of the Strategy.
-The previous Strategy covers the period 2021-2023.
-It was published at the end of October 2020.
-The said strategy was updated through the MTDS 2022-2024.
+The previous Strategy, which was published at the end of October 2021, covers the period 2022-2024.
+The said strategy was updated through the MTDS 2023-2025.